-The At Home in Encinitas Zone is established, along with the following Character Contexts with Design Contexts which closely relate the Zone to the varied community character and design contexts in the City: The following At Home in Encinitas Zones are established:
+The At Home in Encinitas Zone is established, along with the following Character Contexts with Design Contexts which closely relate the Zone to the varied community character and design contexts in the City:

 1. Character Contexts

 - a.
 Residential (R30)

 - b.
 Mixed Use (X30)

 - c.
 Shopfront (S30)